Andy4495/NewhavenOLED/README.md

 controller chip.
 This includes NHD-0216CW-Ax3 and NHD-0220CW-Ax3.
 Others may also work, but were not tested with this library.

+This library should work with both Arduino and Energia MSP430 projects.

+Although the Newhaven data sheets don't directly mention support for 3.3V operation (e.g., when using MSP430 controllers), I have had success with configurations using 3.3V logic and either 5V or 3.3V VDD supply voltage.

 The library implements a "bit-bang" SPI, and can therefore use any available Arduino I/O pins to control the display.
 However, if your project is using hardware SPI to control other devices, then do not use the hardware SPI pins.